 Ketchum is still small, making it a walkable and easy to explore Western town.
 Shop the Village Market and stylish boutiques.
 Get to Grumpy’s early for the best burger and a ‘schooner’ of craft beer.
 Hang out at the favorite dive bar, Casino, or the Pioneer Saloon.
 Grab healthy tacos at KB Burritos, gourmet lamb chops and potatoes at Enoteca or lamb shanks at its more laid-back sister, Ketchum Grill.

-Make Limelight Ketchum your base.
+Make Limelight Ketchum, an offspring of parent Aspen Skiing Company, your home base.
 This hip hotel in the heart of town boasts views of the Rocky Mountains, Sawtooth National Forest, Boulder Mountain Range and Sun Valley’s ski slopes.
-Ninety-nine rooms and suites are designed for the active, outdoors lifestyle embodied by parent Aspen Skiing Company.
+Choose among 99 rooms and suites designed for the active, outdoors lifestyle cherished in ski towns.
 Relax at the outside deck’s heated pool, hot tub or fire pits to enjoy craft brews and burgers over live music.